debopriyobhowmick/debopriyobhowmick/README.md

 - 💬 Ask me about why your friends have more freinds on average than you do.
 - 📫 How to reach me: [Email](dbhowmick21@gsb.columbia.edu) ; [LinkedIn](www.linkedin.com/in/dbhowmick)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: The record for the loudest cat purr is 67.8db.
-A typical showe is 25db.
+A typical shower is 25db.